PollingInc/polling-sdk-unity/README.md

 # Polling.com Unity SDK Wrapper

 > [!WARNING]
-> You can't test it directly in Unity Editor as it is native Android.
-In order to test it, you have to build your project and run it into a mobile device.
+> You can't test it directly in Unity Editor as it is native Android or iOS.
+In order to test it, you have to build your project and run it into the targeted OS mobile device.

 ## Introduction